cwatson/brainGraph/README.md

 If you are a beginner using R, I encourage you to read it thoroughly.
 You may start with the [Preface](https://cwatson.github.io/files/brainGraph_UserGuide.pdf#chapter*.1) or at whichever chapter is suitable for your analyses.

+# Major changes in v3.0.0
+There are several major changes in `v3.0.0`.
+See the User Guide for more extensive details.

+* There are several fewer package dependencies, allowing for a quicker install process
+* There are a few new built-in atlases (see below for the full list)
+* Graph creation is simpler (in terms of code) with the new `brainGraphList` object
+* The GLM-based functions are significantly faster and easily handle large models.
+The most significant speed improvements are seen in `NBS` and `mtpc`
+* There are more methods to calculate GLM-based statistics (including residuals, coefficient of determination, ANOVA, etc.)
+* There are global options that give the user some more control
+* There are other methods that make manipulating data objects easier/more flexible

 To access the User Guide, a PDF is available at
 [this link.](https://cwatson.github.io/files/brainGraph_UserGuide.pdf)